 Liver cancer, which is also called hepatocellular carcinoma or HCC, is a type cancer that originates in the liver.
 Liver cancer is a relatively common cancer in South Texas.
 The reason for the increase in cases is not readily apparent.

-At the Mays Cancer Center, our multidisciplinary team is led by gastrointestinal medical oncologists and hepatologists (doctors who specialize in diseases of the liver) and includes medical oncologists, surgical oncologists, and radiation oncologists.
+At the cancer center, our multidisciplinary team is led by gastrointestinal medical oncologists and hepatologists (doctors who specialize in diseases of the liver) and includes medical oncologists, surgical oncologists, and radiation oncologists.

 We partner with radiologists who specialize in imaging and treatment techniques and we work with our team of liver transplant surgeons, who specialize in liver surgery.
 Together, we design a treatment plan specific to each patient.